 Laser therapy for dogs and cats is used to treat pain and inflammation as well as accelerate wound healing.
 We use our laser on so many different conditions, including cat and dog arthritis, tendonitis, post-surgical swelling, inflamed ears, lick granulomas, hip dysplasia, intervertebral disc disease, gingivitis, sinusitis and lameness.

 What Are the Benefits of MLS Laser Therapy?

 - Reduces pain

 - Increases metabolism

 - Improves nerve function

 - Quickens wound healing

 What Is the Frequency and Timing?

-The recommended treatment protocol for pain relief for dogs and cats, arthritis and wound healing is six treatments in a 3-week period, followed by maintenance treatments of one treatment per month.
-Every case is different, and each pet receives his or her own treatment plan, but these are the general guidelines.
-The treatment involves holding the laser 8 inches from the affected site for anywhere from 1-3 minutes depending on the condition being treated.
+The recommended treatment protocol for pain relief for dogs and cats suffering from arthritis and wound healing is six treatments in a 3-week period, followed by maintenance treatments of one treatment per month.
+Every case is different, and each pet receives his or her own treatment plan, but those are the general guidelines.
+The treatment involves holding the laser 8 inches from the affected site for anywhere from 1-3 minutes, depending on the condition being treated.
 Cold laser therapy for dogs and cats is completely non-invasive, and many of my patients enjoy the treatment.